01-1/0/Want..md

 **Preference**: Utility is calculated based on the preferences of these beings: https://en.wikipedia.org/wiki/Preference_utilitarianism

-**Quasi-perfect**: I'll discuss this later.
+**Quasi-perfect**: I'll discuss this in a few paragraphs.

-**Real**: Fulfillment of preferences is measured based on reality, not the experience of the preferrer.
-I made this up but it probably exists I just haven't found it.
+**Real**: Fulfillment of preferences is measured based on reality, not the experience of the preferrer. like, objective truth should be prioritized over subjective and unreliable experiences: you should not cheat on your partner even if you can get away with it, and we should not be forced unknowingly into a simulation.
+(I made this idea up but it probably exists I just haven't found it.)

 **Sentient**: All sentient beings count: https://en.wikipedia.org/wiki/Sentientism